 "The hours I spend with you I look upon as a

-sort of perfumed garden with fountain singing to it."
+sort of perfumed garden with a fountain singing to it."

 -George Edward Moore,